 How to Use Bullet Journal Tracking Stamps

 We all love bullet journaling and taking the time to make our spreads look cute and organised.
 It brings us joy and relaxation (for the most part) and it’s time that we get to spend on ourselves and planning out our days and weeks.
-BUT we all know that sometimes it can just take toooo much time trying to get all the lines straight and we just end up getting frustrated...who’s been there, done that?? 🙋🏻♀️ With these new stamps and some mildliners, washi-tape, stickers, etc. you’ll be able to get fun spreads that look aesthetic and took you probably half the amount of time!!
-In this blog, I’ll show you how I use the different stamps to make bullet journaling super fun and easy!
+BUT we all know that sometimes it can just take toooo much time trying to get all the lines straight and we just end up getting frustrated...who’s been there, done that?? 🙋🏻♀️ With these new stamps and some mildliners, washi-tape, stickers, etc. you’ll be able to create fun spreads that look aesthetic and took you probably half the amount of time!!
+There are tonnes of amazing things you can do with habit trackers and in this blog, I’ll show you how I use the different stamps to make this aspect of bullet journaling super fun and easy!

 ⇅ Table of contents:

 First, here are some of my Top Tips to share with you guys:

 1) Test your stamps on a practice sheet first

 2) Practice the pressure